<script> tag in the

 <head> tag of the page.

-This API model uses promises and allows you to specify multiple operations in each request you send to the Office host.
-Batching operations in this manner can significantly improve add-in performance in Office on the web applications.
-Host-specific APIs were introduced with Office 2016 and cannot be used to interact with Office 2013.
+This API model uses promises and allows you to specify multiple operations in each request you send to the Office application.
+Batching operations in this manner can significantly improve add-in performance in Office applications on the web.
+Application-specific APIs were introduced with Office 2016 and cannot be used to interact with Office 2013.

-Excel Custom functions run within a unique runtime that prioritizes execution of calculations, and therefore uses a slightly different programming model.
-For details, see Custom functions architecture.
+Some Excel custom functions run within a unique runtime that prioritizes execution of calculations and don't have a task pane.
+These functions use a slightly different programming model and are called UI-less functions.

 API requirement sets

 Requirement sets are named groups of API members.
-Requirement sets can be specific to Office hosts, such as the
+Requirement sets can be specific to Office applications, such as the

-ExcelApi 1.7 requirement set (a set of APIs that can only be used in Excel), or common to multiple hosts, such as the
+ExcelApi 1.7 requirement set (a set of APIs that can only be used in Excel), or common to multiple applications, such as the

 DialogApi 1.1 requirement set (a set of APIs that can be used in any Office application that supports the Dialog API).

-Your add-in can use requirement sets to determine whether the Office host supports the API members that it needs to use.
-For more information about this, see Specify Office hosts and API requirements.
+Your add-in can use requirement sets to determine whether the Office application supports the API members that it needs to use.
+For more information about this, see Specify Office applications and API requirements.

-Requirement set support varies by Office host, version, and platform.
-For detailed information about the platforms, requirement sets, and Common APIs that each Office application supports, see Office Add-in host and platform availability.
+Requirement set support varies by Office application, version, and platform.
+For detailed information about the platforms, requirement sets, and Common APIs that each Office application supports, see Office client application and platform availability for Office Add-ins.